College Process Timeline

 Planning for college can feel like a daunting task, but by starting early and breaking it into steps there is no need for it to be overwhelming.
 Each year, there are specific ways that we work with students to make sure they're ready for the big leap after graduation!

-In 9th grade, the Director of College Counseling meets with students in grade-based Advisory programs around course planning and setting college goals.
+In 9th grade, the College Counseling Team meets with students in grade-based Advisory programs around course planning and setting college goals.
 All students and families are welcome to arrange appointments to discuss their college plans and how they might best prepare for the journey ahead.

-In addition to regular counseling and advising services in grade meetings, 10th grade students work with their teachers and the College Counseling office to prepare for the PSAT in the fall.
-The College Counselor works with students and their advisors as they plan junior year course selection in their advisories.
+In addition to regular counseling and advising services in grade meetings, 10th grade students work with their teachers and the College Counseling Team to prepare for the PSAT in the fall.
+The College Counseling Team works with students and their advisors as they plan junior year course selection in their advisories.
 Sophomores end their year with a three-day Pre-College Program in their English classes, introducing them to all aspects of the college admissions process.